abhishekmeena33/movies-recommender-system/README.md

 - [Movie Recommender System](https://movie-recommender-buddy.streamlit.app/)

-To deploy your own version, follow these steps:
+To deploy your version, follow these steps:

 1. Push your code to a GitHub repository.
 2. Connect your repository to Streamlit Cloud and deploy the app.